-During 2014, FFP continued to pursue multiple activities related to the promotion and implementation of the Voluntary Principles.
+During 2013, FFP continued to pursue multiple activities related to the promotion and implementation of the Voluntary Principles.
 These activities included:

-- Key aspects of the VPs, such as security & human rights and risk assessments, are the focus of dedicated Security, Rights & Development Roundtable (formerly the Human Rights & Business Roundtable) discussions. - Continued to develop and deliver training programs on the VPs. - Continued to represent the NGO Pillar on VPs Steering Committee. - Participated in discussions related to the VPs and security sector reform. - Took the lead in drafting the NGO Roles & Responsibilities Document and the NGO Verification Framework. - Examined first-hand the application of the VPs in industries other than oil, gas, or mining.
+- Key aspects of the VPs, such as security & human rights and risk assessments, are the focus of dedicated Human Rights & Business Roundtable discussions. - Continued to develop and deliver training programs on the VPs. - Continued to represent the NGO Pillar on VPs Steering Committee. - Developed Key Performance Indicators (KPIs) to measure FFP's commitment to the VPs. - Took the lead in drafting the NGO Roles & Responsibilities Document and the NGO Verification Framework.

-Examples of promoting awareness of the Voluntary Principles throughout the organization or government.
+7. Examples of promoting awareness of the Voluntary Principles throughout the organization or government.

-The extractive industry has been a focus of the FFP's Security, Rights & Development Roundtable because extractive companies are more likely to operate in conflict-sensitive environments and need support to understand the conflict issues and ensure that their operations do not exacerbate the risk of conflict.
-Sessions of the Security, Rights & Development Roundtable frequently focus on key aspects of the VPs and each staff member is familiar at different levels with the VPs.
+The extractive industry has been a focus of the FFP's Human Rights & Business Roundtable because extractive companies are more likely to operate in conflictsensitive environments and need support to understand the conflict issues and ensure that their operations do not exacerbate the risk of conflict.
+Sessions of the Human Rights & Business Roundtable frequently focus on key aspects of the VPs and each staff member is familiar at different levels with the VPs.
 All FFP staff are invited to the Roundtable to encourage greater understanding of the issues.